-Moonshine madness began as a lark in the backwoods of the Ozark Mountains, paying homage to a time-honored tradition.
-A guy with a friend of a friend of a guy known to practice the age old craft agreed to share his expertise – and his product.
+Moonshine Madness began as a lark in the backwoods of the Ozark Mountains, paying homage to a time-honored tradition.
+Through a network of connections, I found a guy who knew a guy, who knew a moonshiner willing to share not only his secrets but also his product.

 Then I awoke, my lucid dream still vividly there, and I hurried to write before it faded from memory.